JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/resharper-essentials/index.md

   - /tutorials/resharper-essentials/additional-tools/
 ---

-ReSharper is a plugin to Visual Studio that helps you write better code, faster.
+ReSharper is an extension for Visual Studio that helps you write better code, faster.
 Join the JetBrains .NET developer advocates, and uncover the essential features and workflows in ReSharper.

 We will look at navigation in a code base, editing code, inspections and quick-fixes, refactoring, some additions to the Visual Studio debugger, unit testing, architecture tools and diagrams, the localization manager, and more!